Backend-Interview-Questions/JavaScript-Interview-Question/List of Questions asked in the interview- for Entire batch  - Sheet1/List of Questions asked in the interview- for Entire batch  - Sheet1.md

 General questions:
 1. Introduction
 2. Strength and weaknesses
-3.

 Define project(any project)
 I explained url- shorter, then follow-up question was like can I add my name inside the shortened url, what are the necessary step you will perform to do the same?
 4. If name is present inside the database then how will you get the name from db and add that name in the shortened url so the url work exactly same as previous.
 5. What do you want see yourself in 5 years
 6. What is the definition of good software engineer according to you?
 7. According to you who is the best friend of good software engineer? - I have no idea what should I answer to this question so I said gfg (I feel geeksforgeeks is the best friend of good software engineer)

-Advantage Club has a unique way of celebrating.
-Suppose the last celebration was when the number of users was N and the next celebration will happen when the number of users grows to M, such that N and M have the same digits only in a different order.
-Ankit is a new joiner and he missed the last celebration, write a code to help Ankit find M, i.e. the number of users Advantage Club needs to reach for the next celebration.
-Example: Input: N = "524976" Output: M = "526479"Also, mention the Time Complexity of your code.
-Advantage Club hasaunique way of celebrating.Suppose the last celebration was when the number of users wasNand the next celebration will happen when the number of users grows toM,such thatNandMhave the same digits only ina different order.Ankit isanew joiner and he missed the last celebration,writea
+was when the number of users wasNand the next celebration will happen when the number of users grows toM,such thatNandMhave the same digits only ina different order.Ankit isanew joiner and he missed the last celebration,writea